We have answers.

 We accept payments from personal checking accounts, savings accounts and debit cards via phone.
 We do not accept credit cards.
 Call us toll-free at 1-877-505-6780, and have your card information or bank account routing and check numbers available when you call.
 Please note that we will assess a processing fee of $5.50 per payment for this service.
 Payments made via phone generally post to your account within one day.

-Yes, there are no prepayment penalties with Reprise loans.
+Yes, there are no prepayment penalties for loans through Reprise.
 If you pay an amount that is more than the monthly amount due, this additional amount will be applied to your account to reduce the outstanding balance that you owe.

 Yes, you can access your Reprise Financial account by registering and logging in to MY ACCOUNT.